What is an AAF, and why does it matter?

 Premiere's default stereo pairs don't line up with how Pro Tools organizes tracks.

 If you skip Breakout to Mono, your dialogue stems might import incorrectly.
+Turning it on guarantees correct routing and a clean layout every time.

 Ready to deliver?